Explore Collections Explore The Collections

 Notes

-On the rectos and the versos of the drawings are large-scale working drawings for the hall's piers.
-Drawings 37-9 are details for the piers: drawing 37 shows those on the perimeter while drawings 38-9 are for the four central piers.
+On the rectos and the versos of this drawing, SM volume 74/42 and SM volume 74/40 are large-scale working drawings for the hall's piers.
+This drawing shows the details for the four central piers.

-The plan on the recto of drawing 39 is a copy of the plan on the verso of drawing 38, except that the fluting on the left-hand facet has been filled in with wash, correcting the latter drawing's mistake of indicating fluting on three sides of the pier instead of two as executed.
+The plan on the recto of the drawing is a copy of the plan on the verso of SM volume 74/40, except that the fluting on the left-hand facet has been filled in with wash, correcting the latter drawing's mistake of indicating fluting on three sides of the pier instead of two as executed.
 In the upper part of the recto and on the verso are large-scale elevations of the bottom and top, respectively, of the triple-fluted pilasters, clearly showing the austere rectilinearity of the profiles.
 Along the recto's left margin is a light pencil study for a column base.

-The multiple fold marks on the drawings indicate how they were frequently used and folded for transport to and from Soane's Great Scotland Yard and Bank offices.
+The multiple fold marks on the drawing indicates how it was frequently used and folded for transport to and from Soane's Great Scotland Yard and Bank offices.

 Level